retailnext/node-radius/README.md

 **radius.encode\_response(\<args>)**

-encode_response prepares a response packet based on previously received and decoded packet. "args" is a has with the following properties:
+encode_response prepares a response packet based on previously received and decoded packet. "args" is a hash with the following properties:

 - packet (required): the output of a previous call to radius.decode
 - code (required): String representation of the packet code ("Access-Reject, "Accounting-Response", etc)
 - attributes (optional): RADIUS attributes you want to add to the packet
 - callback (optional): if provided, encode_response will operate asynchronously.
 The first argument to the callback will be an error, if any, and the second argument will be the encoded packet.
-If callback is not provided, encod\_response will return the encoded packet synchronously.
+If callback is not provided, encode\_response will return the encoded packet synchronously.
 See the note on asynchronicity near the end of this README.

 encode_response does a few things for you to prepare the response: